schmittnieto/schmittnieto.github.io/_posts/2024-12-01-github-tools.md

 ## Introduction and Disclaimer

-This article is a bit different from my previous ones—it's not a technical deep dive but rather a community-focused piece where I'd like to introduce some of the tools I use daily as a consultant.
+This article is a bit different from my previous ones, it's not a technical deep dive but rather a community-focused piece where I'd like to introduce some of the tools I use daily as a consultant.
 Most of these tools are community-driven or managed by individuals on GitHub.
 While there are exceptions, I won't include commercial tools that are paid and lack community versions.

 There are areas and tools I'll cover more thoroughly in future posts, but the main goal of this blog entry is to present them in a basic way and show you their purpose.
-I'll also include "multi-link" entries—that is, collections of tools—as long as they are hosted on GitHub.
+I'll also include "multi-link" entries, that is, collections of tools, as long as they are hosted on GitHub.

 I've decided to separate the categories into **IAM (Identity Access Management)**, **UEM (Unified Endpoint Management) & Modern Work (M365 and related services)**, and **Azure & Microsoft**.
 The reason is purely organizational, so those looking for IAM or UEM tools don't have to sift through Azure tools and vice versa.